a-almazyad/saudi-iban-generator/README.md

 - 🌙 Fully supports **dark/light mode** with OS theme detection
 - 🌐 Supports **English & Arabic** with RTL switching
 - 🎨 Animated UI using **Tailwind CSS** + **Alpine.js**
+- 💳 Generate valid **Saudi credit card numbers**
+- 🗂️ Tabbed interface for IBAN and card generators
+- 🕓 Store and display history of generated cards

 ## 🖼️ Preview

 ![screenshot](public/IBAN.png)

+## 🎈 Usage

+1. Use the tabs at the top to switch to **Credit Card Generator**.
+2. Click **Generate Card** to create a random Saudi Visa number.
+3. Press **Copy** to copy the card number to your clipboard.
+4. Generated cards are saved in your card history.

 ---